MrF3lix/IKT210/03_deploy-first-manifest/scrap.md

   - Created a repository in github with an action to build and push the image
 - port-forward didn't work on the service.
 Only on the deployment.
   - Issue was the app selector in the service.
+- Apache couldn't start because port 8080 was used already by the beetroot application.